ffimnsr/midas-rs/README.md

 midas --database postgres://postgres@localhost:5432/postgres --source migrations up
 ```

+or you could also use the `cargo migrate` to integrate it on your cargo workflow.

 The command will execute all **special** (up) SQL migrations files to the database. \
 Here are the available subcommands: